PrairieLearn/PrairieLearn/docs/regrading.md

 ## Handling questions with alternatives

 For questions that all students get on their assessment the above system is straightforward.
 For questions with alternatives it is less clear.
 For example, consider the case when `SecondAltQ` is broken in the assessment above.
-In the above example we only awarded maxinum points to those students who received `SecondAltQ`, while students with `FirstAltQ` did not receive automatic maximum points.
+In the above example we only awarded maximum points to those students who received `SecondAltQ`, while students with `FirstAltQ` did not receive automatic maximum points.
 However, it is probably a better idea to give maximum points to all students irrespective of which alternative they received, as follows:

 ```json
 {